zalenix/portaldocs/portal-sdk/generated/top-extensions-faq.md

         "stage5": "2.0.0.0",
     }
 ```

 **NOTE**: This samples depicts that all stages are serving version 2.0.0.0.

 * * *

+<a name="frequently-asked-questions-frequently-asked-questions-storage-account-registration"></a>
+### Storage account registration

+***Do I need to register a new storage account everytime I need to upload zip file ?***

+No. Registering a storage account with the hosting service is one-time process, as specified in .
+This allows the hosting service to find the latest version of your extension.

+* * *

 <a name="frequently-asked-questions-frequently-asked-questions-other-hosting-service-questions"></a>
 ### Other hosting service questions